 |Pesticide Safety and Application||Required|

 |Soil and Nutrient Management||Elective|

-Proposed training modules and schedules for the TW domains provide additional training in safe work practices, identification of hazard trees, proper equipment operation and maintenance, and tree maintenance.
+Proposed Qualification modules and schedules for the TW domain provides additional training in safe work practices, identification of hazard trees, proper equipment operation and maintenance, and tree maintenance.
 To receive credit for a domain, the student must complete 5 modules, four of which are required and one elective.